Download your Free Guide

 On the other hand, here are the factors that improve absorption of magnesium in the body:

-There are various types of supplements available, but the only consideration you need when choosing a vegan appropriate variety is to ensure it is free of gelatin.
+There are various types of supplements available, such as vegan capsules.
+However, the only consideration you need when choosing a vegan appropriate variety is to ensure it is free of gelatin.

 Gelatin is an animal protein, so for obvious reasons should be avoided.